 Virtually Anywhere You Are

 When you sign up to attend Phobia Relief Day virtually, you'll receive a free audio book of Phobia Relief: From Fear to Freedom and will also receive a special link to a recording of one of the live Phobia Relief Day seminars held in New York City.
-You'll receive the recording link on the evening of Monday, May 8th, 2017.

 What is NLP?